GoogleChromeLabs/webpack-libs-optimizations/README.md

 There’s [`babel-plugin-styled-components`](https://github.com/styled-components/babel-plugin-styled-components) that minifies the CSS code you write with `styled-components`.
 See [the minification docs](https://www.styled-components.com/docs/tooling#minification).

+### Smaller alternative

+You can consider using [`goober`](https://github.com/cristianbote/goober), this library adds 1kb and offers the same syntax as `styled-components` through the use of a [babel-plugin](https://github.com/cristianbote/goober/tree/master/packages/babel-plugin-transform-goober).

 ## whatwg-fetch

 `whatwg-fetch` is a complete `window.fetch()` polyfill. [npm package](https://www.npmjs.com/package/whatwg-fetch)